 Styria is at the leading edge of international scientific research and currently number one among all European economic regions.
-In summer 2017, the R&D rate exceeded the 5 percent mark, which means that more than five percent of Styrian Gross Regional Product (GRP) are re-invested in research and development (currently 5,14%).
+The R&D rate approximates the 5 percent mark, which means that about five percent of Styrian Gross Regional Product (GRP) are re-invested in research and development.
 A critical factor has proven to be a traditionally close cooperation between industry and science in Styria: For decades enterprises of all sizes have worked successfully with universities and research institutes.
 The major part of R&D performed in business enterprises is funded by the enterprise sector itself, almost a quarter of it coming from abroad.
-The fact that 25 out of 44 Austrian competence centres are based in Styria further demonstrates the wealth of research talent in the region.
+The fact that 25 out of 42 Austrian COMET-centres and -projects are based in Styria further demonstrates the wealth of research talent in the region.

 Styria is home to five universities, two universities of applied sciences and two universities of teacher education (listed below), forming an expert profile grown out of internationally recognised fields of excellence.
 Almost all scientific disciplines are present in the Styrian faculties, with post-graduate education and studies while employed also constantly expanding.
 Styrian universities are, in fact, large scientific enterprises creating significantly more than 12,000 jobs, acting as a mainstay for economy, integrated research and innovation far beyond the borders.